 This is a special type of loan that you can take out to pay off your debts.
-Instead of making several monthly payments to pay off your debts, you just need to make one monthly payment – that of your debt consolidation loan.
+Instead of making several monthly payments, you just need to make one monthly payment – that of your debt consolidation loan.

 Advantages of a debt consolidation loan

-Debt consolidation loans have lower monthly interest rates than other types of loans offered in Canada, so the end result is you are paying less interest so the amount you need to pay is less.
+Debt consolidation loans have lower monthly interest rates than other types of loans offered in Canada, so the end result is the amount you need to pay is reduced.

 Taking out a debt consolidation loan doesn’t really affect your credit score – as long as you make your monthly payments on time.